 The application should be made using the current organisation name.

-12. Can a local authorities apply for alpha funding instead of discovery?
+9. Can local authorities apply for alpha funding instead of discovery?
 Or does it have to be discovery first?

-A Local authority may apply for alpha funding as long as you are able to provide an overview and evidence from a previously undertaken self-funded discovery phase.
-If this is a new project and a discovery phase has not been completed, you will need to apply for discovery funding before moving to alpha.
+A local authority may apply for alpha funding as long as you are able to provide an overview and evidence from a previously undertaken self-funded discovery phase.
+If this is a new project and a discovery phase has not been completed, you will need to apply for discovery funding before moving into alpha.

-14. In your template, you mention lead local authority and then 2 other authorities as requirements for the funding.
-For clarification do the other 2 partners need to be local authorities or could they be a digital partner/innovation hub?
+10. In your template, you mention a lead local authority and then 2 other authorities as requirements for the funding.
+For clarification, do the other 2 partners need to be local authorities or could they be a digital partner/innovation hub?

 Our Council adjoins three other authorities which will merge into a single unitary authority, due to be in service from 1 April 2020.
 The 4 District and Country Councils will no longer exist.